Gravitational effects in macroscopic quantum systems: a first-principles analysis: Discussion

 There are two classes of experiments involving gravitational waves where our analysis is relevant.
 First, in the use of macroscopic quantum systems as gravitational-wave detectors---see, for example, \cite{MMM}.
 This case does not require an analysis of the backreaction of the quantum system to the wave.
 The gravitational wave can be treated as a classical external force as is common in gravitational wave detection.
 As long as we refrain from discussing spacetime observables, this set-up can be fully analysed in the ADM gauge.

 On the other hand, there is the possibility that the incoming wave contains quantum contributions, for example, it may correspond to amplified quantum fluctuations during inflation.
 It has been proposed in Ref. \cite{WZ} that the noise induced by such waves on gravitational wave detectors would separate between classical and quantum waves.
 Existing models focus on a path-integral analysis, using a fixed gauge for gravitons \cite{WZ2, Haba, KST}, and then employ a semi-classical approximation to identify the noise.
-There are potential pitfalls in such analyses, for example, the gauge-independence of the results, or the consistent definition of noise.
-We strongly believe that understanding this class of phenomena, and formulating sharp criteria for the distinction between quantum and classical requires a first-principles analysis similar to the one proposed here.
-It would allow for a full quantum mechanical treatment of matter and for a rigorous implementation of the stochastic/classical limit.
+There are potential pitfalls in such analyses, for example, the problems with gauge dependence discussed in Sec.
+4, or the consistent definition of noise.

+We think that experiments measuring quantum effects from gravitons are plausible.
+Such experiments would truly test the quantum nature of gravity, as they are not restricted in the Newtonian regime, but they access true degrees of freedom.
+However, concrete proposals for such experiments require sharp criteria for the distinction between quantum and classical that can only be obtained from a first-principles analysis similar to the one proposed here.